-She revealed the contents to the wider world when she launched The Nutrition School in 2014, unveiling a 12-week online education program (plus bonus expert classes) that delivers an entirely new kind of nutrition training.
+She revealed the contents to the wider world when she launched The Nutritious Life Studio in 2014 (at the time it was called the Nutrition School), unveiling a 12-week online education program (plus bonus expert classes) that delivers an entirely new kind of nutrition training.

-The school provides practical advice that helps RDs build their businesses, while also allowing other wellness pros—like trainers, yoga teachers, and healthy chefs—to add nutrition credentials to their resumes.
+The program provides practical advice that helps RDs build their businesses, while also allowing other wellness pros—like trainers, yoga teachers, and healthy chefs—to add nutrition credentials to their resumes.

-Coursework for The Nutrition School focuses on topics like how to counsel clients effectively, how to keep up with and share new scientific research with clients, and also how to turn a passion for healthy eating into a viable business, she explains, things that go beyond being able to discuss the composition and benefits of kale (although that has got to be a pre-req in this day and age).
+Coursework for The Nutritious Life Studio focuses on topics like how to counsel clients effectively, how to keep up with and share new scientific research with clients, and also how to turn a passion for healthy eating into a viable business, she explains, things that go beyond being able to discuss the composition and benefits of kale (although that has got to be a pre-req in this day and age).